twolfson/nightlife/cities/california_san-francisco.md

 - $25 for cover
 - Went to a Daft Punk set (cannot comment on music variety outside of that)

+## Mighty
+- $30 average cover
+- Large dance floor
+- Crowded dance floor and bar

+## Monarch
+- No cover for upstairs on weekdays
+- Tiny dance floor upstairs (has people but not packed)
+- Small dance floor downstairs (cover required, crowded not packed)
+- Trance, 80s, and pop but not in the best arrangement

 ## Monroe SF
 - Small dance floor
 - Packed in some spots, free in others
 - Pop music

+## Rickshaw Stop
+- Music venue, not a club
+- Medium dance floor
+- Dance floor filled but not crowded

 ## The Page
 - Dive bar with hunter's lodge decor